martiarmengol/-UPF-POO23-G101-08/Lab4/REPORT.md

  to sort both league tables and goal scorers.
 We will also implement a Dictionary to work with the stats.
 Finally implment printing methods for league tables and goal scorers.

  ### Sorting League Tables:
+ Depending on the results of the matches, each teams is sorted with the best teams at the top.
+The criteria we will use is the general one in football: Win= 3 points, Tie = 1 point, Loss = 0 points.

  ### Implementation Comparable: